 Our attorneys represent people in Pennsylvania, New Jersey, and the surrounding areas.
 However, if a dog attacked you elsewhere, we may still be able to help.
 Feel free to contact us for a free, no-obligation consultation.

-Does a dog that bites or attacks someone have to be contained in New Jersey?
+Does a dog that bites or attacks someone has to be contained in New Jersey?

 An animal control officer may seize a dog when there is reasonable cause to believe that it: